azl6/terraform/EXAM-NOTES.md

 We can use `t plan` with the `-target` flag to specify a target-file to only refresh its contents, to avoid overloading

 We can use `t plan` with the `-refresh=false` flag to not refresh our current infrastructure state.
 We can even use this flag with the `-target` flag

+To update the provider's configuration, such as backend or any other block/parameter inside of the provider configuration, we can use the `-reconfigure` flag alongside with `t init`